 - Dryness of mouth

-- Sudden drop in weight
+- A sudden drop in weight

 - Mental Breakdowns

-A Risk of Addiction
+The Risk of Kratom Addiction

-Sustained use over extended periods of time may lead to physical addiction and mental addiction to Kratom.
+Sustained use over extended periods of time may lead to physical addiction and mental addiction to kratom.
 This is mainly due to the severity of the withdrawal symptoms.
-Anecdotally, Kratom users describe withdrawal symptoms that are similar to, although milder than, opioid withdrawal.
-Much like opioids, there potentially runs the risk of suppressed respiration with Kratom.
+Anecdotally, kratom users describe withdrawal symptoms that are similar to, although milder than, opioid withdrawal.
+Much like opioids, there potentially runs the risk of suppressed respiration with kratom.
 However, there have not been enough studies to say this conclusively.

 Kratom in America